xpack/web-doxygen/website/docs/api/classes/outputcodelist.md

 ## Description {#details}

-<p>Class representing a list of different code generators.</p>
+Class representing a list of different code generators.

-<p>It offers the same interface as the specific code generators, and will forward each method to all generators that are enabled.</p>
+It offers the same interface as the specific code generators, and will forward each method to all generators that are enabled.

-<p>Definition at line 163 of file <a href="/web-doxygen/docs/api/files/src/outputlist-h">outputlist.h</a>.</p>
+Definition at line 163 of file <a href="/web-doxygen/docs/api/files/src/outputlist-h">outputlist.h</a>.

 <div class="doxySectionDef">